lh3/hickit/README.md

 <img src="doc/pbmc_05-bad.png" alt="PBMC05-bad" />

-It should be noted that although cells of the same type are generally associated with some features (e.g. low-CpG regions at the periphery), but the spacial adjacencies of chromosomes are often distinct.
+It should be noted that although cells of the same type are generally associated with some features (e.g. low-CpG regions at the periphery), the spacial adjacencies of chromosomes are often distinct.
 Don't be supprised if you see the 3D structures of two cells look very different.

 ## <a name="related"></a>Related Projects

-[Dip-c][dip-c-repo] is the primary pipeline used in the Dip-C paper (to appear).
-Hickit optimizes and simplifies multiple steps.
-We also learned from [nuc\_dynamics][nuc-dyn] on single-cell 3D genome modeling.
+[Dip-c][dip-c-repo] is the primary pipeline used in the Dip-C paper (in review) and deeply influenced the development of hickit.
+Hickit in turn optimizes and simplifies multiple steps in the dip-c pipeline.
+It can reproduce several main conclusions in the paper and occasionally improve the structure.
+Hickit also learns from [nuc\_dynamics][nuc-dyn] on single-cell 3D genome modeling.

 ## <a name="limit"></a>Limitations

-* Hickit was originally developed for single-cell diploid Hi-C data.
+Hickit was originally developed for single-cell diploid Hi-C data.
 Although some of its functionality potentially works with bulk Hi-C, it is not well tested.

-* Hickit implements a fast binning-free TAD calling algorithm, but it has not been carefully tested.

 Please raise issues or contact me if you want to try hickit on bulk Hi-C and have troubles.
 I will really appreciate.

 [zlib]: http://zlib.net
 [pre-pe]: https://github.com/lh3/pre-pe